- Core Facilities

-The Bio-Rad Droplet Digital PCR has been fixed.
-Runs are primarily scheduled on Tuesdays and Thursdays.
+Since lab access is restricted, Bio-Rad Droplet Digital PCR service is temporarily constrained to Core Runs and are primarily scheduled on Tuesdays and Thursdays.

 We are currently accepting and processing samples for PacBio library preparation.
 We are now able to send libraries to the University of Oregon for sequencing.